smithy-lang/smithy/docs/source/spec/core.rst

     *Service or operation shapes*
 Value type
-    This trait contains a priority ordered list of string values that reference authentication scheme shape IDs defined on a service shape.
+    This trait contains a priority ordered list of unique string values that reference authentication scheme shape IDs defined on a service shape.